 c) Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?

-Response: No Impact Drainages, depressions, and other topographic feature were not identified within the BSA.
-A field investigation determined that the project site does not contain devidence of an ordinary high-water mark, nor wetland determined that state or federal protected wetlands as impact would occur and mitigation is not required. n for wetlands rainages with I hydrology, wo and other wa a definable etland soils, c ters of the U.S bed, bank, cl or wetland pla S. or State nannel, or nts.
-It was d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+Drainages, depressions, and other topographic features that would be conducive to wetlands formation were not identified within the BSA.
+A field investigation for wetlands and other waters of the U.S. or State determined that the project site does not contain drainages with a definable bed, bank, channel, or evidence of an ordinary high-water mark, nor wetland hydrology, wetland soils, or wetland plants.
+It was determined that state or federal protected wetlands and other waters do not occur on the project site.
+No impact would occur and mitigation is not required.

+d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with an established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?